BraadMartin/alcatraz-braad/readme.md

-# Alcatraz Child #
+# Alcatraz Braad #
-**Contributors:** carrieforde, braad, jgonzo127
+**Contributors:** braad
 **Requires at least:** 4.0
 **Tested up to:** 4.4
 **Stable tag:** 1.0
 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-A demo child theme for Alcatraz.
+An awesome child theme for Alcatraz.

 ## Description ##

-This theme is a demo child theme for Alcatraz, a developer-friendly parent theme with just the right amount of features.
+This is Braad's personal child theme for Alcatraz.
+This is mostly for experiments and not recommended for use on an actual website.

 ## Installation ##